IanHowerton/SuperValidator/README.md

 - [ ] Update code to Swift 3

 ###Please feel free to make a pull request and add more commonly-used validations###

+Much thanks to collaborator AndrewGene who was of great assistance in bringing this project into being.
+Check out his page at (https://github.com/AndrewGene).